replicatedhq/kurl.sh/src/markdown-pages/add-ons/longhorn.md

 isDeprecated: true
 ---

+## Deprecation Notice

+### This add-on is deprecated.

+kURL will not be moving forward with support of this add-on starting in kURL March 23, 2023 and may remove it in future kURL releases after September 1st, 2023.
+Support for existing installs will continue to be best effort.
+Please consider using the [OpenEBS](https://kurl.sh/docs/add-ons/openebs) or [Rook](https://kurl.sh/docs/add-ons/rook) add-on for your CSI needs moving forward.
+We offer a migration path for existing customer installs as describe [here](https://kurl.sh/docs/install-with-kurl/migrating-csi).

+## Summary

 [Longhorn](https://longhorn.io/) is a CNCF Sandbox Project originally developed by Rancher labs as a “lightweight, reliable and easy-to-use distributed block storage system for Kubernetes”.
 Longhorn uses a microservice-based architecture to create a pod for every Custom Resource in the Longhorn ecosystem: Volumes, Replicas, a control plane, a data plane, etc.

 Longhorn uses the `/var/lib/longhorn` directory for storage on all nodes.
 For disk requirements, see [Add-on Directory Disk Space Requirements](/docs/install-with-kurl/system-requirements/#add-on-directory-disk-space-requirements).